 Clayton A Schroer

 Clayton’s primary research focuses on Latin poetry (especially imperial epic and tragedy), Latin exilic literature, postcolonial theory, and intertextuality.
-Current projects include a textual note on Propertius 2.32 (forthcoming in Rheinisches Museum) and a chapter of his dissertation on exile and return in the Punica (under review).
 He is also interested in the history of the American space program and is working on a project tracing the reception of the classical world in the iconography of early American rocketry and NASA in the 1950s-60s.

 - Latin Imperial Epic